xraypy/xraylarch/doc/fitting/confidence.rst

 It is therefore fairly common to see analyses that include explicit exploration of Parameter values away from their best-fit solution, in order to determine the degree of confidence in the best-fit values.
-The Larch provides two main functions to help explore such cases.
+Larch provides two main functions to help explore such cases.
 To be sure, they are much slower than the automatic estimation of the uncertainties.
 For many (perhaps most) cases, they do not provide much better insight than the automatic method.

 .. function:: confidence_intervals(minimizer, sigmas=(1, 2, 3), prob_func=None, maxiter=200)